rcky844/knowledge-handbook/Biology/Immunology/Health and diseases/Antibiotics.md

 ##### Consequences
 ###### Development of antibiotic resistance in bacteria
 Indiscriminate usage of antibiotics has caused many antibiotics to become ineffective as it increases the chances for the development of antibiotic resistance.

-The diagram below describes the process by which antibiotic-resistance is developed in bacteria.
+**Process of developing antibiotic resistance**:
 ![[antibiotic_resistance_development.webp]]

 Multidrug-resistant bacteria (dubbed 'superbugs') have become more common, especially at hospitals and clinics.
 Infections caused by these bacteria are often incurable by conventional antibiotics and are often life-threatening.